 in a way consistent with composition of automorphisms.
-Note that $\pi_0(\mathbb{K}(\mathcal{C}))$, $\pi_1(\mathbb{K}(\mathcal{C}))$ are abelian groups, and so the homotopy groups are well-defined up to a canonical isomorphism, independently of the choice of a base point.
+Notice that $\pi_0(\mathbb{K}(\mathcal{C}))$ and $\pi_1(\mathbb{K}(\mathcal{C}))$ are abelian groups, and so the homotopy groups are well-defined up to a canonical isomorphism, independently of the choice of a base point.
 We also note that both correspondences are natural with respect to exact functors $\mathcal{C}\to\mathcal{C}'$.

-In what follows we use a lift of the functor $\mathbb{K}$ to a functor
+In what follows, we use a lift of the functor $\mathbb{K}$ to a functor